BGR-EGHA/LSAT-Documentation/source/Introduction/GeneralInformation/Installation.rst

         py -m venv venv

-#. | Activate the virtual envirnment (venv should appear in the command line, indicating you were
+#. | Activate the virtual environment (venv should appear in the command line, indicating you were
-   | successfull)
+   | successful)

     .. code-block:: none